PetLahev/Scoreboard/README.md

     * [The display board](https://www.tinkercad.com/things/9Don7XhJEvx) - just for measuring purpose

 ## Setting the Serial Bluetooth Terminal
+Just one device can be connected to the module at time!
-Go to the `Settings - Send` and set the `Newline` option to **none**.
+Make sure you pair the bluetooth module with your smart phone, add it under the `Devices` tab and then go to the `Settings - Send` and set the `Newline` option to **none**.
 On the main menu tap on the connect symbol.
 You should get a text saying "Connected to unnamed". (*Make sure you bluetooth module is powered and the indication LED is blinking*)

 ## Settings
 You can setup your own game either in code - [globals.cpp](/Arduino/Scoreboard/src/globals.cpp) - or at runtime when sending the SETTING character via the Serial Bluetooth Terminal.
 The SETTING character is = `!` (*exclamation mark*).
-This behaves as a toggle switch so when send first time `!` the scoreboard will switch to 'setting mode' and will accept certain settings, when sending second time `!` it will ends the 'setting mode' and will be ready for a game!
+This behaves as a toggle switch so when send first time `!` the scoreboard will switch to 'setting mode' and will accept certain settings, when sending second time `!` it will end the 'setting mode' and will be ready for a game!

 You can setup
 * Number of sets (up to 9)